1 - Setting up for the Bootstrap Installer

 1.1 - Verifying the prerequisites

-Verifying the Prerequisites for Installing the Big Data Protector
+Verify the Prerequisites for Installing the Big Data Protector using the Bootstrap Installer.

 The content mentioned in this section is applicable only for the Bootstrap approach to install the Big Data Protector.